Catblack5652/Website-Design/README.md

 NOTICE: DOES ANYONE HAVE ANY FLIPPING IDEA HOW TF TO CODE THE FRIGGIN' WEBSITE??

 <a href="https://www.cabbusiness.org">This is a link does this work this is coded in html so yeah lol</a>

+Yay!
+Jack has figured out how to code on here!